tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 ## Pure vs impure

+An instruction might opt out of value numbering if it is not "pure".

-Some instructions are not "pure".
+Some instructions are not pure.
 Purity is in the eye of the beholder, but in general it means that an instruction does not interact with the state of the outside world, except for trivial computation on its operands.
 (What does it mean to de-duplicate/cache/reuse `printf`?)